Peter-Roger/relathon/README.rst

     XXXXX
     XXXXX

-All rows are filled.
-This is what we expect because all nodes are reachable from node 0 and 3.
+The universal relation; all rows are filled.
+This is what we expect because all nodes in the graph G are reachable from node 0 and 3.

 .. _binary decision diagram: https://en.wikipedia.org/wiki/Binary_decision_diagram